- TOP CITIES

 - Medical oncologist

-Gynecologists specialize in diagnosing and treating diseases of the female reproductive system.
-They help in diagnosing ovarian cancer and refer to the superspeciality doctors.
+A gynecologist specialize in diagnosing and treating diseases of the female reproductive system and refer them further to super speciality doctors.

-Medical oncologists help in managing ovarian cancer through drugs.
+A medical oncologists help in managing ovarian cancer through medications.

 In case you are facing any health concerns, consult our team of esteemed doctors.